noacs-io/trauma-treatment-delay/study-plan.md

 <!-- I suggest that you expand on the potential negative consequences of delayed treatment-->

-This study will assess delayed treatment at the Karolinska University Hospital in Solna between the years 2012 and 2022 through the trauma registry and trauma care quality database.
-Our aim is to analyse how different factors are associated with delayed treatment in patients.<!-- Use the aim from the README -->
+To determine how patient level factors are associated with delayed treatment in adult trauma patients.

 Methods
 =======